 Prior to her time at WashU, Meg worked at Illinois State University’s Center for Teaching, Learning, and Technology where she collaborated with the programing team in developing and facilitating research-based pedagogy workshops for graduate students and faculty.
 She was also part of the Learning Resource Center staff at Lincoln College-Normal, where she provided students with writing assistance and academic encouragement.
 In addition, Meg brings more than ten years of college-level teaching experience in various areas of English Studies to her role at the Center for Teaching and Learning.

 Meg earned her PhD in English Studies and a Graduate Certificate in Women and Gender Studies from Illinois State University in May 2017.
-Her disciplinary research is in late 10th and early 11th century Anglo-Saxon life writing and gender studies.
-Meg has taught a range of university-level courses including English literature, Medieval literature, the history of English, gender studies, business writing, ESL, and introductory composition.
-Currently, she teaches The Story of English and Introduction to Linguistics at Webster University in St. Louis.
+Her disciplinary research is in late 10th and early 11th century Old English life writing and gender studies.
+Meg has taught a range of university-level courses at all levels across a number of different colleges and universities (Illinois State University, Lincoln-College Lincoln, Lincoln-College Normal, Heartland Community College, and Webster University).
+She’s taught courses focused on British literature, medieval literature, the history of the English language, gender studies in the humanities, business writing, ESL, structural grammar, and introductory composition.
+Currently, she teaches ENGL 4190: The Story of English and ENGL 2600: Introduction to Linguistics at Webster University in St. Louis.